kappa-db/kappa-core/README.md

 #### `kappa.ready(names, cb)`

 Call `cb` exactly once, after all flows with a name in the `names` array have finished processing.
 If `names` is empty, all flows will be awaited.
-If all the flows are already ready, `cb` is called immediately.
+This `names` is a string, the flow of this name will be awaited.
+If the requested flows are already ready, `cb` is called immediately.

 #### `kappa.pause()`